Stevens Point Community Services

 Children's Community Services Child and Family Counseling is a United Way funded program.
 As such, no one is turned away because of inability to pay.
-Our Fee Agreement provides a complete list of costs for counseling.
 We are a state certified clinic, accepting many insurance plans and medical assistance.
-We offer a sliding fee scale for those who do not have insurance coverage.
+We offer financial assistance for those who do not have insurance coverage.

 What ages of children do you serve?

 If you are asking for help with your child, we will help you.
 The focus of counseling will vary, depending on the age of your child.
 For instance, a two year old child will have extensive parent involvement while a 17 year old may have less parental involvement.
-Gretchen and Mary will work with you to develop an appropriate treatment plan that takes into account your child's age and development.
+Our therapists will work with you to develop an appropriate treatment plan that takes into account your child's age and development.

 What is a Treatment Plan?

-A Treatment Plan is the plan you develop with Gretchen or Mary that clearly identifies goals and a time frame to meet those goals.
+A Treatment Plan is the plan you develop with the therapists that clearly identifies goals and a time frame to meet those goals.
 You will have a chance to review it every 90 days to help see progress toward meeting those goals.